Distributed Coordination of Grid-Forming and Grid-Following Inverters for Optimal Frequency Control in Power Systems: Introduction

-The primary control mechanisms for IBRs can be mainly categorized as grid-forming (GFM) and grid-following (GFL) \cite{Du2020Aug}.
-Among others, droop control, virtual synchronous machine control, and dispatchable virtual oscillator control are widely used for GFM inverters; see \cite{Pogaku2007Mar,Johnson2022Jan} for detailed introductions.
-In \cite{9779512}, a reinforcement learning-based neural network controller incorporating Lyapunov functions is designed for IBRs to optimize the primary frequency control while ensuring system stability.
-In \cite{Li2022Nov}, a distributed AGC method based on area control error and proportional-integral (PI) control is introduced.
-While these approaches contribute to advancements in primary and secondary frequency control, they fall short in achieving global grid-level optimal control.
+For IBRs' secondary frequency control, the control methods can be classified into centralized, distributed, and decentralized methods \cite{8892668}.
+Unlike synchronous generators, IBRs are characterized by fast power-electronic dynamics, and strict capacity constraints, which necessitates dedicated control designs that explicitly account for inverter dynamics and constraints.
+A single multi-task central controller is used to manage all DERs in the microgrid based on a data-driven method\cite{10955180,9442926}.
+A distributed AGC method based on area control error and proportional-integral (PI) control is introduced in \cite{Li2022Nov}.
+However, the optimal control cost is not considered, and the power regulation movements are regulated to be in proportion to IBRs' available capacity based on distributed consensus.
 References \cite{Cherukuri2016Dec,Xu2021Jun} employ the idea of Laplacian non-smooth gradient to achieve grid-level control optimality.
-A similar technique, known as the distributed averaging-based integral method, is applied in \cite{9869334} to enable distributed implementation.
-References \cite{Xu2021Jun} and \cite{Yi2016Dec} follow a similar approach to \cite{Chen2020Sep} using the projected primal-dual gradient method for control algorithm design.
-However, all these studies consider a simplified problem setting that neglects network power flow and line thermal constraints.
+A similar technique, known as the distributed averaging-based or consensus-based integral method \cite{7112129}, is applied in \cite{9869334} to enable distributed implementation.
+References \cite{Xu2021Jun} and \cite{Yi2016Dec} follow a similar approach to \cite{Chen2020Sep} combining the projected primal-dual gradient method with the distributed-averaging method for control algorithm design, and the dual variables and projection are used for power capacity constraints.
+However, the line thermal constraints are not considered. {Reinforcement-learning-based secondary frequency control is investigated in \cite{10696981}, where consensus-based reward sharing is used to estimate globally averaged rewards, and a distributed observation-sharing scheme is developed to infer global system information.
+Consequently, a dedicated communication network is required to interconnect all agents.

+To eliminate communication, a decentralized leaky-integral controller is proposed in \cite{8556089}.
+In this approach, a small steady-state frequency deviation is intentionally retained to guarantee identical marginal costs at optimality, revealing an inherent trade-off between frequency regulation accuracy and communication requirements.
+Fully decentralized optimal secondary control methods are developed in \cite{8588380} and \cite{10124785} by analytically solving optimal dynamic control problems without constraints.
+In \cite{8588380}, linearized frequency dynamics with quadratic cost functions are solved explicitly using Riccati equations.
+In contrast, \cite{10124785} models nonlinear phase-coupling dynamics via Kuramoto oscillators, and the decentralized controller is constructed analytically using Lyapunov arguments.
+However, analytical optimal or passivity-based dynamic controllers generally cannot enforce hard operational constraints.
+Once explicit hard constraints, such as line thermal limits or capacity bounds, are imposed, closed-form dynamic controllers are no longer sufficient.